luckman212/msteams-installer/README.md

 # msteams-installer

-Fetches and installs the latest version of MSTeams for macOS.
+Fetches and installs the latest version of Microsoft Teams for macOS.

 ### Requirements